MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-central-concepts-of-the-planning-system.md

 Demand-supply with serial/lot numbers, specific or non-specific, are considered high priority and are therefore exempt from the frozen zone, meaning that they will be part of planning even if they are due before the planning starting date.

-For more information, see the “Serial/Lot Numbers are Loaded by Specification Level” section in [Design Details: Loading the Inventory Profiles](design-details-loading-the-inventory-profiles.md).
+For more information, see the “Serial/Lot Numbers are Loaded by Specification Level” section in [Loading the Inventory Profiles](design-details-balancing-demand-and-supply.md#loading-the-inventory-profiles).

-For more information about how the planning system balances attributes, see the “Serial/Lot Numbers and Order-to-Order Links are Exempt from the Frozen Zone” in [Design Details: Dealing with Orders Before the Planning Starting Date](design-details-dealing-with-orders-before-the-planning-starting-date.md).
+For more information about how the planning system balances attributes, see [Serial/Lot Numbers and Order-to-Order Links are Exempt from the Frozen Zone](design-details-balancing-demand-and-supply.md#seriallot-numbers-and-order-to-order-links-are-exempt-from-the-frozen-zone).

 ## <a name="order-to-order-links"></a>Order-to-Order Links
 Order-to-order procurement means that an item is purchased, assembled, or produced to exclusively cover a specific demand.
 Typically it relates to A-items and the motivation for choosing this policy can be that the demand is infrequent, the lead-time is insignificant, or the required attributes vary.